 |Able to display multiple scenes at once||Your Scene structure will change a bit|

-Last, but certainly not least, we have the Move Transitions plugin.
-This is a plugin that fundamentally alters the way that scene transitions are handled, in a super professional-looking effect you’d sooner expect to see in a high-budget TV show.
+The Move Transitions plugin fundamentally alters the way that scene transitions are handled, in a super professional-looking effect you’d sooner expect to see in a high-budget TV show.
 It does not remove the standard transition effects, merely adds a new one that is highly configurable.

 When I streamed, I actually used a different plugin at the time, known as “motion-effect”, but I believe that one was discontinued by the original author.
 However, this new variant does more or less the same thing, but better.